mario-guerra/mario-guerra.github.io/content/blog/2025-08-03-building-the-future-of-loan-origination-with-multi-agent-ai-architecture/index.md

 Each agent operates as an independent module with well-defined APIs, enabling seamless updates or replacements without cascading disruptions.
 This modularity simplifies debugging and enhances maintainability across the board.

 **Automated Testing and CI/CD Pipelines**
-We leverage comprehensive automated testing—unit, integration, and end-to-end—coupled with CI/CD pipelines to catch issues early and deploy updates with confidence.
+We leverage comprehensive automated testing (unit, integration, and end-to-end) coupled with CI/CD pipelines to catch issues early and deploy updates with confidence.
 This ensures system integrity as complexity grows.

 **Advanced Observability**
 Real-time monitoring tools provide deep visibility into agent performance and system health, empowering rapid issue resolution and sustained reliability.
 Our observability stack includes: